-The good news is that this is easily preventable, and you can use a neti pot safely.
+First, the good news is that the amoemba-in-the-brain problem is easily preventable.
+You can use a neti pot safely and avoid getting a brain-eating amoeba.
 Sinus symptoms can improve with neti pots, but the key is to use a saline solution, a hypertonic saline solution or water that has been previously boiled or UV-treated.
+Distilled water, which traditionally involves boiling, should be fine, but if you get it from a store, be sure it’s not contaminated, be sure to store it properly and be mindful of the expiration date.
 NEVER use tap water, bottled water or carbon-filtered water.
 If you have chronic sinus issues or have had surgery due to chronic sinus symptoms, you may want to look into using Lactated Ringer’s solution instead of saline solution.
 At least one double-blind, randomized, controlled trial shows that lactated Ringer’s solution produced significantly better sinus symptom relief than both saline and hypertonic saline solutions.

 I don’t use nasal irrigation with a neti pot.
-I use steam and essential oil inhalation instead of nasal irrigation, but a large, randomized, controlled trial comparing the two suggests that, at the end of 6 months, nasal irrigation with saline solution is more effective at improving symptoms of sinusitis than steam inhalation.
+If I did, I would use a hypertonic saline solution.
+I regularly use steam and essential oil inhalation instead of nasal irrigation, but a large, randomized, controlled trial comparing the two suggests that, at the end of 6 months, nasal irrigation with saline solution is more effective at improving symptoms of sinusitis than steam inhalation.
 Steam inhalation was shown to reduce the frequency of sinusitis-associated headaches, however.
 The study used boiled water, inhaled for 5 minutes, twice a day.
 When I do steam treatments, I do it first thing in the morning and at night before I go to bed, and I add Matricaria extract ( Chamomile), Thymus (Thyme) and Origarium (Oregano).
 I like it, it helps me ( and my asthma) and it’s an easy method folks can try at home.
 If you prefer the neti pot and it’s helping you, don’t let fear of amoebas stop you!
 Just don’t use tap water or filtered tap water.
 Like, ever.

-Listen to my health podcast, Causes or Cures.
+Listen to my health and public health podcast, Causes or Cures.

-Interested in unique perspectives on mental illness?
+Interested in a bizarre tale or unique perspectives on mental illness?
 Working on embracing uncertainty?
 Read my book, based on a true story, here: Manic Kingdom.